Manifest Technology

 Doug has worked as a product manager, project leader, and software developer with Sarnoff and Intel.
 He received two individual and three team Sarnoff Achievement awards and holds five issued U.S. patents.

-As a Technology Leader at Sarnoff Corp. (formerly RCA Labs) in Princeton, N.J., Doug drove new technology into commercial products.
-Among other recent projects, he drove the creation and initial prototype development of the LifeClips tape- to- DVD system.
+As a Technology Leader at Sarnoff Corp. (formerly RCA Labs) in Princeton, N.J., Doug drove new technology into commercial products, including the creation and initial prototype development of the LifeClips tape- to- DVD system.

 Previously, he was Project Leader and Product Manager for the development of the VideoBrush product line, providing real-time stitching of panoramic views from live video on the PC.
 This was Sarnoff's first retail consumer PC product, and developed into a product line with video and photo stitching tools, bundled by companies including Toshiba and Sony.